hector6298/predictive_maintenance/README.md

 ![image](https://user-images.githubusercontent.com/41920808/166608912-b418a4f2-527b-4844-8fee-b059b78f6545.png)

-Then upload the files one by one.
+Then upload the infrastructure configuration file.

-### 3. Run the DAGs
+### 3. Run the DAG

-After the variables are all set, you can now run the pipelines in the following order:

-1. infrastructure_dag
-2. training_dag
-3. iotedge_dag

-The pipelines were designed to be independent.
-For a given resource group, you should only run the infrastructure_dag once.
-However, the other pipelines (2 and 3) should be executed whenever a new ML training must be performed.
+After the variables are all set, you can now run the pipeline.
+The three pipelines were designed to be independent to execute them when needed.
+However, for a given resource group, you should only run the infrastructure_dag once.
+The other pipelines (2 and 3) should be executed whenever a new ML training must be performed.

-On the Airflow UI go to DAGs tab
+On the Airflow UI go to DAGs tab:

 ![image](https://user-images.githubusercontent.com/41920808/166960633-a5d45a0c-c2ec-4f44-96b5-91987adc350a.png)

-Select the desired DAG
+Select the `infrastructure_dag` DAG:

 ![image](https://user-images.githubusercontent.com/41920808/166960712-b56d7576-816f-4c12-a241-8fe1466b5a7b.png)